Letters sent to Christchurch schools facing shake up

 Critics called Key's comments a "significant backdown" on plans to close 13 Christchurch schools and put 25 through some form of merger.

-Speaking at the official opening of Press House, Key said the consultation process would be "genuine".
+Speaking at the official opening of Press House, Key also said the upcoming consultation process would be "genuine".

 But some principals doubt they will be heard.